 With its close proximity to London, the bustling market town boasts a pedestrian friendly High Street, a shopping pavilion and a diverse range of shops and cafes.
 Markets are held on Wednesdays and Fridays.
 Regular town centre events and specialist markets are also held in the town centre.
 The outskirts of the town border the Lee Valley Park.
 Its surrounding areas contain a thriving industrial location, the historic Cedars Park which contains the ruins of Theobalds Palace, a favoured residence of King James l, and the Olympic 2012 canoe and slalom event's venue, the Lee Valley White Water Centre.

 Waltham Cross Town Centre Strategy

 Broxbourne Council has produced a programme of ambitious improvements to regenerate the Borough's town centres.
 The Waltham Cross Town Centre Strategy will guide the development and regeneration of Waltham Cross.
 Some of the new and completed projects are shown below.

-- Eleanor Square - It is proposed that the space at the southern end of the High Street is remodelled into a family friendly, multi-functional area.
+- New Town Square - It is proposed that the space at the southern end of the High Street is remodelled into a family friendly, multi-functional area.
 The Council commissioned a design team to produce a new, high quality town square design.
-Following a consultation with the local community, the team have reached a final design and are now seeking prices.
+Following a consultation with the local community, the team have reached a final design and have engaged a contractor to undertake the work.
 The scheme's focus is on the Eleanor of Castile story and will bring to life this important aspect of the town's history.